primer/react/docs/content/SelectMenu.md

 To set one of the tabs to be open by default, use `initialTab` on the main `SelectMenu` component.
 Otherwise, the first tab will be shown by default.

+If you need access to the open tab state, you can find it in the MenuContext object exported from `SelectMenu`.

 ```jsx live
   <SelectMenu>
     <Button as="summary">Projects</Button>